resolve109/study-aws-sa/aws-study-guide.md

     - Creating a second VPC with peering connection
     - Using Transit Gateway to connect multiple VPCs
     - Setting up VPN connections between VPCs
+- **Gateway Endpoints for S3 Cost Reduction**:
+  - For EC2 instances in private subnets that access S3 frequently, provisioning a VPC gateway endpoint eliminates data transfer costs
+  - Configure route tables for private subnets to use the gateway endpoint for S3 traffic instead of NAT gateways
+  - Eliminates data processing and transfer costs associated with routing S3 traffic through NAT gateways
+  - More cost-effective than using NAT instances or multiple NAT gateways for S3 access
+  - Provides direct, private connectivity to S3 without traversing the public internet or NAT devices

 ### AWS PrivateLink
 - **Overview**: